zencart/documentation/content/user/template/what_is_a_template.md

 ---

-A template (sometimes called a "theme") is a set of files that controls how the Zen Cart storefront looks like.
+A template (sometimes called a "theme") is a set of files that controls how the Zen Cart storefront looks.

 The following list outlines the elements of a template:

-- [Pages](/user/template/pages) - how content display is structured
+- [Template Pages](/user/template/template_pages) - how content display is structured
 - [Sideboxes](/user/template/sideboxes) - narrow pieces of content that are placed on the left and right edges of all pages
 - [Centerboxes](/user/template/centerboxes) - wide pieces of content that are placed in the center of the page on specific pages
 - [Stylesheet](http://localhost:1313/user/template/stylesheet/) - the CSS that controls the layout of the site